developmentseed/titiler-cmr-compatibility/LITHOPS_WORKFLOW.md

 ## Overview

-The Lithops workflow consists of four phases:
+The Lithops workflow consists of three simple phases:

-1. **Setup**: Create S3 directories for all collections to track processing state
+1. **Setup**: Fetch all collection IDs from CMR and store them in `unprocessed/` directory
-2. **Process**: Process all collections in parallel using Lithops
+2. **Process**: Process all collections in `unprocessed/`, move them to `processed/` when done.
+Run repeatedly until all are processed.
-3. **Reprocess**: Reprocess only the collections that failed or were not completed
-4. **Download**: Download all results from S3 and compile into a single file
+3. **Download**: Download all results from `processed/` and compile into a single file

+The workflow uses two S3 directories to track state:
+- `unprocessed/`: Collections waiting to be processed
+- `processed/`: Collections that have been successfully processed

+This eliminates expensive S3 listing operations and makes it trivial to resume processing.

 ## Prerequisites